Science in Stock with Meso@LR

 Is open data a goal?

 People sometimes say,“Data: as open as possible, as closed as necessary.”
-Once again, we need to give researchers time to analyze and make use of it, and Meso is specifically designed for science that is “in the making,” if I may say so.
+Once again, we need to give researchers time to analyze and make the most of the data, and Meso is specifically designed for science that is “in the making,” if I may say so.
 It is neither a data warehouse nor a data portal.
-Nevertheless, data governance is a consideration that must be addressed in order to collectively build environments that are designed to move toward sharing and openness.
-We want to make Montpellier a place where scientific data is produced, but also where it is utilized and, when possible, shared as a common good.
+Nevertheless, data governance is an issue that must be addressed in order to collectively build environments that are designed to ultimately lead to sharing and openness.
+We want to make Montpellier a place where scientific data is not only produced but also utilized and, whenever possible, shared as a common good.